 - Product releases.
 You may be surprised to learn what developers are missing from your solution.

 - Messaging.
 Developers have a Spidey-sense for marketing fluff.
 Testing messaging with a small group can help ensure you don’t turn off large swaths of your audience by focusing too much on what you provide and not enough on how that benefits them.

 - Content.
 Developers will tell you directly or indirectly what content they prefer, and it’s just a matter of listening and putting the right tools in place to listen.
 Content is one of the best optimizations you can make because understanding what topics and formats audiences find most useful will yield better short and long-term results.

 Gathering and actively utilizing feedback not only improves QA and development cycles for the company but also creates a more inclusive setting in which developer communities feel more like partners as opposed to customers.
 This type of relationship is inherently more valuable to both parties.

 Ready to take your DevRel program to the next level?
 Find out how to engage and grow a developer community.

 The Iron Horse insight.

-One of the biggest mistakes we often see developer programs make is taking a one-size-fits-all approach to developers and their associated activities.
-While developer marketing and DevRel groups do not always need distinct practices, outreach teams to understand the various phases of a developer journey.
-Developers vary drastically based on their actual demographics and experience but also are greatly influenced by how far along they are in a development cycle.
-Successful DevRel programs seek to provide actionable approaches and usable resources at all phases of development, not just at initial adoption.
+One of the biggest mistakes we often see developer programs make is taking a one-size-fits-all approach to developer engagements.
+Outreach teams need to understand the developer journey and seek to provide actionable approaches and usable resources at all phases of the development cycle, not just at initial adoption.